We had the $18million Maple Syrup theft!

 Starting off the positives, I think it’s great that you get a perspective on what it is like to be Canadian, ranging from minor issues such as none of the non-Canadians he interviews knowing such simple information, such as what the capital of the country is (it’s Ottawa), right through to people stereotyping them about their hockey obsession, Tim Hortin’s chain of restaurants and that they’re viewed as a diet-America.
 One of the key points is how everyone assumes from their accent that they’re American, which is fairly similar to the Canadian accent to the untrained ear, and it is engaging to see how they view that situation.

-For the first time since I reviewed Blackfish, I feel like I’ve come out of a documentary more motivated that before.
+For the first time since I reviewed Blackfish, I feel like I’ve come out of a documentary more motivated than before.
 That’s how good this is.
-I really want to go to Canada after watching this and discover more of it’s history.
+I really want to go to Canada after watching this and discover more of its history.
 Some of the aspects that they discussed was fascinating, such as that there was once $18million worth of maple syrup stolen, right through to them forming the equivalent of the NFL, but two of the nine teams bizarrely sharing the same name.

 The reason that “Being Canadian” works is that is refreshingly self-mocking, including a specific section of the film in which they mock themselves by everyone apologising for various aspects for their life.
 It doesn’t take itself too seriously, and I think that is one of the reasons people around the world have a lot of time for Canadians, especially when they realise that they’re not American, something that Seth Rogen reflects on.